DEEPAK894/Linux_assg/README.md

   Step 3: Install mailutils.<br>
            ***sudo apt install mailutils***   <br>
   Step 4: Test the Configuration.<br>
-      - We can now test our Postfix configuration by sending a test email using the following command.
+      - We can now test our Postfix configuration by sending a test email using the following command.<br>
         ***echo "This is the body of the email" | mail -s "Subject Line" email@mydomain.com***

     <br>